msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 The method multiplies the average number of claims by the average cost of a claim.

+**NOTE:** Frequency model can be thought of as **Logistic Regression** problem where you want to know **if an accident will happen or not?** i.e. instead of how many accidents this aircraft can face (linear regression), you are answering whether this aircraft will face any accident or not (logistic regression).

+It's a success of failure model, which can be modelled with GLM with binomial (binary output) family of functions.

 ## Frequency-Severity Method Explained

 In the frequency-severity method, frequency refers to the number of claims that an insurer anticipates will occur over a given period of time.
+But the claim will only happen if there is an accident.
+So frequency model can be reformulate to if there will be an accident for an aircraft.
+A probabilistic method is helpful to identify the strengths of chances.

-If the frequency is high, it means that a large number of claims is expected to occur.
+If the frequency (probability) is high, it means that a large number of claims is expected to occur.

 Severity refers to the cost of a claim.
 A high-severity claim is more expensive than an average claim, and a low-severity claim is less expensive than the average claim.
 Average costs of claims are estimated based on historical data.

 For instance, consider a prospective home buyer considering the purchase of a beach house in Miami.
 This part of the Florida coast averages one hurricane per year.
 With the potential for complete destruction so high and so frequent, the frequency-severity method would indicate that an insurance company should avoid underwriting a policy for this beach house.

 **Reference:**